Bioconductor/bioconductor.org/README.md

   as of the last time the script was run.
 If the cache file does not exist, all files are indexed.
 This class also handles new files and deletions.
-* The class actually does not do the indexing itself; it creates another script (index.sh) which does the actual indexing, which is accomplished by using curl to post files to the SOLR web app.
+* The class actually does not do the indexing itself; it creates another script (index.sh -- created by scripts/search_indexer.rb) which does the actual indexing, which is accomplished by using curl to post files to the SOLR web app.

 To re-index files on master, ssh to staging (not master) and do this: